OCHA-DAP/hdx-hapi/docs/data_usage_guides/metadata.md

 **Used in:**
 [`Operational Presence`](coordination_and_context.md#operational-presence)

-The organization table is populated from the 3W data, using the following
+The organization table is populated from the operational presence data, using the following methodology:
-methodology:

 * Organization name and acronym strings are normalised.
 If an acronym isn’t available, the first 32 characters of the name are used.
 * This [organization mapping](https://docs.google.com/spreadsheets/d/e/2PACX-1vSfBWvSu3fKA743VvHtgf-pIGkYH7zhy-NP7DZgEV9_a6YU7vtCeWhbLM56aUL1iIfrfv5UBvvjVt7B/pub?gid=1040329566&single=true&output=csv)
   is used for common alternative names
 * Organizations must have an associated organization type.
-If available, the organization type code is taken directly from the 3W data, otherwise the name string is normalised and matched to the org type names.
+If available, the organization type code is taken directly from the operational presence data, otherwise the name string is normalised and matched to the org type names.
   In the absence of a direct match, phonetic matching is used for strings > 5 characters.
 If no match is found, the organization is skipped.

 <h4> Parameters Returned </h4>